janscience/EOD-Logger/eodlogger_2channel_wave/README.md

 - On startup the LED is switched on during the initialization of the data acqusition and SD card.
 This can last for up to 2 seconds (timeout for establishing a serial connection with a computer).

+- For the time of the initial delay (nothing is recorded to SD card) a double-blink every 2s is emitted.

 - Normal operation, i.e. data acquisition is running and data are written to SD card: the LED briefly flashes every 5 seconds.